Vespula acadica: Description and identification

-V. acadica is black with yellow markings and ranges from 10-15mm in length.
+V. acadica is black with yellow markings and ranges from 10-15mm in length (AKA 1-1.5cm).
 The underside of its scape is yellow, rather than completely black.
 It is very similar in appearance to V. atropilosa but the apex of the middle black region of the second gastral segment is rounded; whereas it is pointed in V. atropilosa.

 Distribution and habitat

 V. acadica is distributed throughout Boreal North America.
 Its range stretches from Alaska down the West Coast to southern California, and into the southwest United States.
 In the east it has a more northerly distribution through the Great Lakes, and also to the east coast as far south as the Carolinas.

 Colony cycle

 The V. acadica colony consists of morphologically distinct queens and workers.
 They form annual nests which are governed by a single queen.
 Colony behavior in V. acadica closely resembles that of other members of the V. rufa group.
 Most colonies of V. acadica that have been observed are relatively small, containing 75-400 workers and 3-4 combs, and contain a nest with only one worker-rearing comb.
 Colonies are characterized by short duration, foraging of live prey only, and a flexible, loosely woven nest envelope.
 The seasonal cycle of V. acadica usually begins in mid-July, with the onset of reproductive rearing, and is completed in most areas by the last week of August or first week of September.

 V. acadica normally builds its nests in decaying vegetation such as logs or leaf piles but, although uncommon, aerial nests have been reported.
 The entrance tunnels are normally 15 to 25 cm, but can be as long as 40 cm.
 The deepest subterranean nest found was 15 cm under the surface.
 A nest is composed of one worker-producing comb and one to three reproductive-producing combs.
 The largest mature colony found had an adult population of 425 workers, 70 males, and 78 queens and had four combs with a total of 1,791 cells.
 Many nests play host to the parasitoid Ichneumonid Sphecophaga cocoons, probably S. vesparum burra and a few nests were found to host eggs of Fannia spp. on the exterior.